Czech Republic football league system

 The Czech Republic football league system is a series of interconnected leagues for club football in the Czech Republic.

 The system

-2013–14
+2022–23

 Below shows how the current system works.
 For each division, its English name, official name or sponsorship name (which often differs radically from its official name) and number of clubs is given.
 Each division promotes to the division(s) that lie directly above them and relegates to the division(s) that lie directly below them.

-Two clubs are relegated and promoted from the Czech First League and Czech 2.
-Liga respectively each season.
+Two clubs are relegated and promoted from the Czech First League and Czech National Football League respectively each season.

-One club is promoted from both the ČFL and the MSFL to replace the two relegated teams from Czech 2.
-Liga.
+One club is promoted from both the ČFL and the MSFL to replace the two relegated teams from the Czech National Football League.